24 Hour Life and Health Review with Ethics

 North Carolina Flood Requirements

 All adjusters, as well as property, casualty, and personal line producers are required to complete NFIP Flood Insurance Certification Training before selling, soliciting, or negotiating flood products or policies.
-They must retake these hours every other term after their initial training has been completed.
+They must retake these hours every other term after their initial training has been completed

 These training requirements can count toward regular continuing education requirements for the term in which they are complete.
 However, any extra flood requirements at the end of a term carried over to the next term as general credits, not as flood credits.